HenrikMoe/Service-Infrastructure/README.md

         - **Conditional Formatting**: Capture and adjust conditional formatting rules for batched data.
         - **Pivot Tables**: Manage data across batches for pivot tables, ensuring integrity upon reconstruction.

-   - **.xlsx Optimization Applications**:
+   - **.xlsx Optimization Applications**

      - **Sheet-Based Batching App**
        - **Division by Sheets**: Process each sheet independently, recognizing different roles (data, summary, template).
          - **Implementation**: Use Pandas or Openpyxl for reading sheets, with custom logic to categorize sheet types.
        - **Dynamic Batch Sizing**: Adjust based on sheet complexity, row count, or model performance metrics.
          - **Implementation**: Implement a performance monitor to dynamically adjust batch sizes.
 Consider using TensorFlow's `tf.data` for efficient batching.

      - **Formula Preservation App**
        - **Static Formulas Preservation**: Ensure formulas independent of other sheets remain intact.
          - **Implementation**: Parse and store formulas as-is, using libraries like Openpyxl for direct formula manipulation.
        - **Dynamic Formulas Handling**
          - **Recalculation**: Calculate and store formula results for batch-contained references.
            - **Implementation**: Use Excel's calculation engine or mimic it in Python for complex formulas.
          - **Reference Placeholder**: Implement a system to track and later resolve cross-sheet references.
            - **Implementation**: Maintain a dictionary or database of references, using `#REF!` or similar placeholders.

      - **Data Types and Formatting Preservation App**
        - **Type Preservation**: Convert Excel's data types to TensorFlow-compatible formats while maintaining integrity.
          - **Implementation**: Use Pandas for initial data type conversion, then custom TensorFlow operations for further processing.
        - **Formatting Preservation**: Store formatting details for post-processing reapplication.
          - **Implementation**: Extract formatting with Openpyxl, store in a separate data structure for later use.

      - **Macros and VBA Scripts Batching App**
        - **Functionality-Based Batching**: Decide batching strategy based on macro complexity and scope.
          - **Implementation**: Analyze macros using VBA parsing tools, deciding whether to include in data or process separately.
        - **Extraction for Post-Processing**: Manage complex macros outside the main data flow.
          - **Implementation**: Use a separate environment or service to run or simulate macros, ensuring they don't interfere with training data.

      - **Embedded Objects Batching App**
        - **Charts and Graphs**: Handle as part of the data or convert to images for consistency.
          - **Implementation**: Use Openpyxl to extract chart data or render charts to images, storing metadata for reference.
        - **Images and Shapes**: Batch with related cells or manage independently.
          - **Implementation**: Store image references alongside cell data, or process in isolation for efficiency.

      - **Dependency Handling App**
        - **Cross-Sheet References**: Create a dependency graph for reconstructing references.
          - **Implementation**: Implement graph structures or use databases to manage these relationships.
        - **Named Ranges**: Log and manage named ranges for model understanding.
          - **Implementation**: Use a custom data structure to track named ranges and their cell references.
        - **Data Validation**: Preserve Excel's validation rules across batches.
          - **Implementation**: Store validation rules in a way that can be dynamically reapplied to model outputs.

      - **Preservation and Modification App**
        - **Metadata**: Preserve all workbook and sheet metadata.
          - **Implementation**: Use Openpyxl or custom parsing to capture metadata, storing in JSON or similar for model documentation.
        - **Conditional Formatting**: Capture and adjust conditional formatting rules.
          - **Implementation**: Extract rules as part of data preprocessing, potentially using them as features or post-processing steps.
        - **Pivot Tables**: Manage pivot table data across batches for integrity.
          - **Implementation**: Store pivot table configurations and data sources, ensuring all data necessary for pivot recreation is batched together or references are maintained.